 - Marilyn Chapman can be reached at: email@example.com

 Depending on the way a class is virtually taught the continuation of using a notetaker may or may not be relevant.
-Please follow up directly with the Notetaker Coordinator at email@example.com if you have follow up questions.
+Please follow up directly with the Notetaker Coordinator at firstname.lastname@example.org if you have any questions.

 If there is a need to convert any course content into accessible format, then please use the email@example.com to notify us.

 The COVID-19 situation is fluid and changing very quickly.
 CSUSM has a specific location for obtaining the most current COVID-19 information as it pertains to our campus.
 Please be sure and go to the CSUSM as One website to keep informed.

 For those of you who have questions regarding your textbooks, here is some general information.
 Your assigned instructor for each course is the one who will determine what textbooks will be required.
 You are encouraged to login to Cougar Courses to see what your instructor has posted in regard to your course.
-They may have their syllabus posted that will list what textbooks you will need to purchase.
+They may have their syllabus posted, which will list the textbooks you will need to purchase.
 You can also check the University Store’s website and use their search engine to see if there are any textbooks listed for each of your courses.
-Find more information at the University Store.
-Any additional questions you might have in regards to your required textbooks for a specific course should be addressed to your assigned instructor.
+You can find more information at the University Store.
+Any additional questions you might have regarding your required textbooks for a specific course should be addressed to your assigned instructor.